dwmkerr/angular-memory-leaks/article/README.md

 ## Identifying Memory Leaks

-Let's get started.
 I've created a sample app for showing photo albums which is leaky in parts.
-We'll look at different ways of analysing leaks and the pros and cons of each one.
 The app is at:

 [dwmkerr.github.io/angular-memory-leaks](http://dwmkerr.github.io/angular-memory-leaks/)

-It's a very basic app, but uses a fairly common set of components - Bootstrap, jQuery and AngularJS.
+It's a very basic app with a fairly common set of components; Bootstrap, jQuery and AngularJS.
 We're going to take a look at how we can identify whether this app suffers from memory leaks.

 ### Method 1: The Wrong Way